swellee/reaction/README.md

       interface ModuleStore extends KV {
         module: string;
       }
-  - ```ModuleAction``` an action is a processor to deal with some datas an make the changes to the specific module.
+  - ```ModuleAction``` an action is a processor to deal with some datas and make the changes to the specific module.
     + ```typescript
       interface ModuleAction<PAYLOAD_TYPE = any, MODULE_STORE = ModuleStore, PROCEED_RESULT = KV> {
         module: string;